-Even today, there are many facts about radiation that are not known, despite the large number of scientists that have studied this subject for the past-20 or more than 30 years.
+Even today, there are many facts about radiation that are not known, despite the large number of scientists that have studied this subject for the past 20 or 30 years.
 Even less was known about radiation in 1954 at the time of the exposure of the people on Rongelap and Utirik.
-Based on all available knowledge on radiation at that time, and using the their best judgment, the American doctors determined estimated that the people of Utirik were exposed only to only a small amount of radiation.
-Hence, there was general agreement among the doctors that the Utirik people would not, in the future, show any diseases ill effects caused by radiation.
-Also, since they had shown little or no effects of their exposure, the relatively low levels of radiation soon disappeared from Utirik, the Utirik people were returned to this island their island before some of the other populations.
+Based on all available knowledge on radiation at that time, and using the best possible judgment, the American doctors determined that the people of Utirik were exposed only to a small amount of radiation.
+Hence, there was general agreement among the doctors that the Utirik people would not, in the future, show any diseases caused by radiation.
+Also, since they had shown little or no effects of their exposure, the Utirik people were returned to this island.
 Rongelap, however, was more heavily contaminated with radioactivity so the people of this island had to live elsewhere for about three years before they could return to their homes.

-In reviewing the data that indicates that the Utirik people were exposed to considerably less radiation than the people of Rongelap, one must conclude that the dose estimates are made at the time were essentially correct, with the exception of the dose to the children's thyroids which I shall address later.
+In reviewing the data that indicates that the Utirik people were exposed to considerably less radiation than the people of Rongelap, one must conclude that the dose estimates are essentially correct.
 This conclusion is based not only on the actual dose estimates from measurements on the island.
-Even more important is that the Utirik people showed only very minor, if any, symptoms of early disease from exposure, indicating that the exposure must have been considerably less than was seen on Rongelap island.
+Even more important is that the Utirik people showed only veryminor, if any, symptoms of early disease from exposure, indicating that the exposure must have been considerably less than was seen on Rongelap island.

 Following the return to the island, it was decided that regular medical examinations of the exposed people of Utirik were to be done.
-Such examinations were conducted at regular intervals were conducted to assure that they had not been harmed.
+Such examinations conducted at regular intervals were conducted to assure that they had not been harmed.
 Examinations were done in 1957, 1959, 1963, 1969, 1972 and 1975.
 In addition to complete physical examinations, thyroid examinations and sick calls were held every year.
-Also, In recent years there have been United States doctors visits have visited Utirik every three months.
+Also, in recent years there have been doctors visits to Utirik every three months.

-In conducting these-medical examinations, In addition to examining the people who had been exposed to radiation, the doctors selected a control group was-selected-so that the doctors they could compare exposed and non-exposed people.
-This- The control group consists of unexposed people from Rongelap.
+In conducting these medical examinations, a control group was selected so that the doctors could compare exposed and non-exposed people.
+This control group consists of unexposed people from Rongelap.
 This group is considered quite adequate for comparison with the exposed people of both Rongelap and Utirik.
 The slight genetic difference between the two populations was not considered a sufficient reason to select a separate control group for Utirik.

-One of your questions concerned the fact that the children of the exposed islanders who were not themselves exposed have not been included in the regular examination list.
-This-was-done because Large groups of children of exposed parents have been studied elsewhere.
-Since none of these studies revealed any distinct genetic effects, - radiation-caused illness or defects, it was felt that such a study of the unexposed children on Utirik was not necessary.
+One of your questions concerned the fact that the children of the exposed islanders have not been included in the regular examination list.
+This was done because large groups of children of exposed parents have been studied elsewhere.
+Since none of these studies revealed any distinct genetic effects, it was felt that such a study of the children on Utirik was not necessary.
 Of course, children are examined and treated as needed at sick calls whenever the doctors visit Utirik.